WebAssembly/tool-conventions/EHScheme.md

 integrated unwinder. libunwind has a separate library for the unwinder and there are several implementations including [LLVM's libunwind][llvm_libunwind].

-Our prototype implementation will be based on LLVM's libc++abi and libunwind.
+Our implementation is based on LLVM's libc++abi and libunwind.
 Our ports of the libraries, which contain Wasm EH specific changes, are in https://github.com/emscripten-core/emscripten/tree/main/system/lib/libcxxabi and https://github.com/emscripten-core/emscripten/tree/main/system/lib/libunwind.